jake31may/intro-to-matlab/_episodes/02_motivation.md

 - Who you are, and why you signed up for this course
 - Why you should learn to code
-- Why Python is great!
+- Why MATLAB is useful!

 ## Who are you?